Did you know that your cycling shoe is the most important piece among all your cycling gears?

 However, if you only ride short distances, less than 10 miles, there's no need to get road cycling shoes.

-How long would it take for me to break in the cycling shoes?
+3. How long would it take for me to break in my new pair of cycling shoes?

 From my own experience and speaking to other cyclists, it would typically take at least 20-30 hours of riding for you to feel comfortable in your new pair of cycling shoes.

-Can a female wear a male's road cycling shoe?
+4. Can a female wear a male's cycling shoe?

 Yes you can.
 In fact many female cyclists do that.